bbartling/generic-react-app/README.md

 # generic-react-app
-Generic react Typescript app to make into other things.
+Generic react Typescript app with a Python aiohttp backend to make into other things.
 Uses Docker, self signed certs for tls with ngnix, and a login screen and JWT type authentication.

 ## Make sure Docker and Dockercompose are setup
 Also assuming Python and npm are installed previously...